hieuvp/learning-terraform/01-vpc-essentials/README.md

 > A fault-tolerant system is extremely similar to HA, but goes one step further by guaranteeing zero downtime.

-- Fault Tolerance describes a computer system or technology infrastructure that is designed in such a way that when one component fails (hardware or software), a backup component takes over operations immediately so that there is no loss of service.
+- The concept of having backup components in place is called **redundancy**.
-- The concept of having backup components in place is called redundancy and the more backup components you have in place, the more tolerant your network is hardware and software failure.
+- The more backup components you have in place, the more tolerant your network is hardware and software failure.

 ## References